-6.4.3 External Dose Monitoring
+6.4 External Dose Monitoring

 Personal dose monitoring is required for nuclear energy workers where there is a reasonable probability that the effective radiation dose received will be greater than 5 mSv in a calendar year or if the dose to any organ will exceed the corresponding limit for members of the public.
 Hand dosimetry will be required when working with quantities of open sources of high energy beta emitters such as P-32 which exceed 50 MBq.
-All nuclear energy workers and designated x-ray workers will be provided with appropriate dosimetry and be informed of any dose received at least once per year if they have not received an actionable dose level Nuclear energy workers will be informed immediately once it is confirmed that an actionable dose level has been exceeded.
+All nuclear energy workers and designated x-ray workers will be provided with appropriate dosimetry.